1 The truth

+Research is the process of searching for the universal truth.
 Research often involves exploring unknown territory and seeking out new information through methods such as attending conferences, conducting interviews and experiments, and reading related research.
 This process can lead to the discovery of valuable techniques or insights that address important issues in society or science.
-Zora Neale Hurston (2010) (see Figure 2.1) paraphrased it beautifully:
+Zora Neale Hurston (2010) (see Figure 1.1) paraphrased it beautifully:

 “Research is formalized curiosity.
 It is poking and prying with a purpose.”
 (Hurston, 2010)